talmax1124/talmax1124/README.md

 Creating content, and digital products is my thing!
 I like helping others and making software to help others!

+Just a normal 16 year old drinking coffee and programming.
+LOL

 <br>

 What I'm Working On Now: